 What the interviewer wrote "Moved through remaining questions quickly.
 Did not see enough depth to justify probing further."

 Checking the time.
 Looking at their screen.
 Typing while you're talking.
-These behaviours are rude, but they're also diagnostic.
-An interviewer who is genuinely weighing whether to recommend you is paying close attention, because they'll need to defend their recommendation to the panel.
+Leaning back with arms crossed, minimal eye contact, a face that doesn't react when you deliver your best line.
+Body language is the fastest read in the room, and an interviewer's often shifts within the first few questions.
+These behaviours are rude, but they're also diagnostic: an interviewer who is genuinely weighing whether to recommend you leans in and pays close attention, because they'll need to defend that recommendation to the panel.

 If they've already decided you're a no, the stakes of listening carefully have dropped to zero.
 Their attention drifts because the outcome is already determined and they're just running out the clock.
 This is especially common in panel interviews where one interviewer has disengaged while the other continues.